 The social media app most widely known for its popularity among teenagers and 20 somethings has now evolved into a powerful tool for business marketing.
 The photo and video sharing app that started in 2011 is now being used by businesses who want to reach their audiences in a fun and creative way.
 However, using Snapchat for marketing does involve getting the hang of the ins and outs of the app which can seem confusing at first.
 Because a photo or video created on Snapchat disappears after a few seconds, marketers need to make the most of their limited time.
 This means making a strong and lasting impression on followers is of utmost importance.
-Creativity, timing and visual appeal are important elements of a Snapchat marketing strategy.
+Our Snapchat guide helps maximize creativity, timing and visual appeal because those are the important elements of a Snapchat marketing strategy.

 The first part of understanding the app is familiarizing you with the language of it: